munificent/craftinginterpreters/book/scanning-on-demand.md

 source code string.
 The scanner works its way through the code once and is done after that.

-Since we have some state, we should initialize it:
+Since we have some state, we should initialize it.

 ^code init-scanner

-We start at the very first character on the very first line, like a runner crouched and ready to run.
+We start at the very first character on the very first line, like a runner crouched at the starting line.

 ## A Token at a Time